Using this website

 This website was last tested in February 2018.
 The test was carried out by Nomensa LTD prior to the launch of this website, and maintained by our current development partners BoxUK Ltd.

 - our main website platform, available at: https://www.wales.com

 What we are doing to improve accessibility

 Making our website fully accessible is an ongoing process and we are committed to offer a AA standard compliant user friendly experience.
 Our planned approach is to use a combination of both technology and focus groups that include users who have disabilities or use assistive technologies.

 Ongoing developments are completed with AA accessibility as a core aim carried out by our development partners box UK.

 This statement was prepared on the 18th September 2020.
-It was last updated on the 18th September 2020.
+It was last updated on the 6th of April 2022.